Hjdskes/hjdskes.github.io/content/projects/cage.md

 the Epiphany web browser.
 When the application is closed, Cage closes as well.

-Cage does not support any Wayland protocols other than xdg-shell.
+Cage currently does not support any Wayland protocols other than xdg-shell and XWayland.
 That is, there is no support for panels, virtual keyboards, screen capture, primary selection, et cetera.
-Cage fulfills my needs in its current state (well, [almost](https://github.com/Hjdskes/cage/issues)), but I welcome pull requests implementing one of the features listed or other Wayland protocols.
-The layer-shell protocol especially might make for a cleaner implementation and virtual keyboard support is something that I might want to add later too, depending on how my needs grow.
+I welcome pull requests implementing one of the features listed or other Wayland protocols.
+The layer-shell protocol especially might make for a cleaner implementation and virtual keyboard support is definitely something we want in the future.

 Cage is based on the annotated source of [TinyWL](https://gist.github.com/ddevault/ae4d1cdcca97ffeb2c35f0878d75dc17).